Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-api-reference.md

 ### sendQueuedHits

-Regardless of how many hits are currently queued, this method forces the library to send all hits in the offline queue.
+This method forces the library to send all hits in the offline queue, regardless of how many hits are currently queued.

 **Syntax**